carlos-vf/Deep-Learning/theory/YOLO_history.md

 They do NOT use Cross-GPU Batch Normalization or other expensive devices to allow reproducibility.

-They also added a new method of data augmentation (Mosaic and Self-Adversarial Training) and modified some of the used method (SAM and PAN) to make the design more efficient.
+They also added a new method of data augmentation (Mosaic and Self-Adversarial Training) and modified some of the used method (Spatial Attention Module and PAN) to make the design more efficient.

 **Mosaic data augmentation**: it is a method that mixes 4 images.
 This allows detection of object outside their normal context.
 In addition, batch normalization calculates activation statistics from 4 different images on each layer.
 This significantly reduces the need for a large mini-batch size.